japhet175/japhet175/README.md

 **I am Japhet Kalumba, a front-end developer based in Kigali**
 ---
-Frontend developer with a solid foundation in JavaScript fundamentals and problem-solving, developed through structured coursework (JavaScript.info , Greeks for geeks) and hands-on practice.
+Front-end developer with a solid foundation in JavaScript fundamentals and problem-solving, developed through structured coursework (JavaScript.info , Greeks for geeks) and hands-on practice.
 Built practical projects like a dynamic data filter table to master DOM manipulation, event handling, and clean code organization.
 A quick and adaptab learner, passionate about refining my skills through real-world collaboration and eager to rapidly acquire expertise modern frameworks like React.
-Seeking an internship to contribute my technical curiosity, flexibility in tackling n challenges, and enthusiasm for building user-friendly web experiences in fast-paced environments you can provide a description of yourself here..
+Seeking an internship to contribute my technical curiosity, flexibility in tackling n challenges, and enthusiasm for building user-friendly web experiences in fast-paced environments .

 **Some of Project I achieved**🚀